 The first step is for an interested student to approach a trusted adult in their building, perhaps a guidance counselor, the Respect for All liaison, a supportive teacher, or maybe even the principal.
 Let them know that you'd like to start a GSA and ask them what the process would be.
 If they need help or support, they can email us at email@example.com.

 Curriculum is both a window and a mirror, allowing students who are not LGBTQ to see the experiences of others and providing a reflection for LGBTQ students.
 These efforts include incorporating LGBTQ history, reading books by LGBTQ authors, and ensuring sexual health curriculum is inclusive of all identities.

 The NYC Department of Education has invested resources in the creation of LGBTQ affirming curriculum.
 These include:

 Community-based LGBTQ Organizations

-The DOE maintains a list of groups that offer resources for LGBTQ individuals at the following link.
+The DOE maintains a list of groups that offer resources for LGBTQ individuals.